 - Add an emergency kit to include: flashlight, water, jumper cables, blanket, energy bars, sports drinks, sunblock, deck of cards, battery powered fan, hand sanitizer, bug spray, antibiotic ointment, bandages, and road flares.

-Despite all my forward thinking, on our return leg of our trip we ended up needing a new car battery.
+Unfortunately, despite our preparation, we ended up needing a new car battery on our return leg home.
 Lesson learned, plan as much as possible but be flexible for Murphy to show up!

 2. Invest in a quality cooler